List of Fairfax County Public Schools middle schools: Luther Jackson Middle School

 Luther Jackson Middle School (Region 2, grades 7–8), located southwest of Falls Church, is one of 26 public middle schools in the county.
 It opened in 1954 as Luther Jackson High School, the first all-black high school in Fairfax County.
 This gave Virginia African-American students a closer option than schools in Washington, D.C.

 In 1965, when the county was integrated, the school was designated as Luther Jackson Intermediate School, which eventually changed to Luther Jackson Middle School.
 The school is named after Dr. Luther Porter Jackson an established historian and educator.
 The mascot is a tiger and the school colors are red and black/white.

 The school has transitioned into a GT Center school to reduce overcrowding at Joyce Kilmer Middle School and Robert Frost Middle School.
 The school converted into an AAP center school.

 The AAP center was an option for certain students zoned for either Jackson or Thoreau had a choice to go to Jackson Middle School or for the AAP center or Thoreau.
 In 2018, when redistricting occurred, kids zoned for Jackson Middle School as their base school were moved to Thoreau Middle School as their base school and had the option of still attending Jackson if they wanted the AAP center.
-As a result, Jackson used to have 3 high school feeders, Oakton High School, Madison High School or Falls Church High School.
+As a result, Jackson used to have 3 high school feeders, Oakton High School, Madison High School, or Falls Church High School.

 Luther Jackson Middle School has a strong and growing drama department led by Stacey Jones, and has a strong music department.
 The 2013 musical was Willy Wonka and the 2014 musical was Mulan.

 Katherine Johnson Middle School

 Katherine Johnson Middle School (Region 5, grades 7-8) is a City of Fairfax and Fairfax County Public Schools AAP (FCPS Advanced Academics Program) Center-based middle school serving grades 7-8 in Region 5.
 The school is owned by the City of Fairfax, but implements Fairfax County Public Schools' "educational services, staffing, transportation, and food services."

 NASA research mathematician Katherine Johnson is the school's namesake.
 Until 2021, the school was named for American poet and Confederate soldier Sidney Lanier.
-KJMS's principal is Tammara Silipigni.
-Many students who KJMS move on to Fairfax High School.
+KJMS's principal is Chris Smith.
+Many students who attend KJMS move on to Fairfax High School.
 It is fed by Willow Springs, Daniels Run, Providence, Colin Powell, Greenbriar East students who do not live in the Greenbriar subdivision, Eagle View, and Mosaic Elementary Schools.

 The school has eight teams in total; for 7th grade: Patriots, Captains, Spartans and Hokies; and for 8th Grade: Highlanders, Nighthawks, Panthers, and Cavaliers.
 Each team is named after a Virginia College mascot.
 KJMS's mascot is the eagle.

 The school has four orchestras and four band programs.